Agoric/agoric-sdk/packages/zoe/docs/zoe-zcf.md

 Zoe then calls `E(zcfRoot).executeContract()` to start the contract.
-The parameters include a promise for the Zoe Service, the source bundle, the invitation Issuer, `zoeInstanceAdminForZcf`, the instance record, issuer records, any private arguments, and the fee purse.
+The parameters include a promise for the Zoe Service, the source bundle, the invitation Issuer, `zoeInstanceAdminForZcf`, the instance record, issuer records, and any private arguments.

 The code in the ZCF Vat evaluates the contract bundle, makes a ZCF object for the contract's use, and calls the contract's `start`